Arignir/chaos-2/README.md

 # Building an iso

-First, edit the configuration that you want with
+First, tune as you wish the kernel's configuration with
 ```bash
 make config
 ```

-Then, build the kernel by running
+Then, build the kernel:
 ```bash
 make kernel
 ```